gamtiq/amd-proc-plugin/README.md

 This plugin loads resource file using specified plugin, applies some procedure/transformation to resource's content and returns result of transformation.
 If no procedure is applied the original resource's content will be returned.

 The procedure that should be applied can be specified at the end of resource name after exclamation sign `!` in the following form:
-`<resource name>!<procedure name>`
+`<resource name>!<procedure name>[<separator><parameter 1><separator><parameter 2>...]`
+where `separator` is `^` by default (can be configured).
+Parameters are optional.
+They are strings that will be passed into the procedure after resource's content (which is zero parameter).
 For example:
-`path/to/some/template!compile`
+`path/to/some/template!compile^debug`
-where `compile` is the name of registered/configured procedure.
+where `compile` is the name of registered/configured procedure, `debug` is the string that should be passed into the procedure after template's content.

 If procedure name is not specified in the resource name, the default procedure will be used.
 When procedure name is not specified in the resource name, the resource loader also should be omitted in the resource name.